Tooth pain can come on slowly or suddenly. The pain may be aching, throbbing, or dull, and it can range from mild to severe.

 Sometimes, bacteria are not responsible for acid wearing away at tooth enamel.
 In this case, a dentist may describe the damage as “dental erosion.”
 There are many causes.

 Exposure to stomach acid can also cause dental erosion.

 Gastroesophageal reflux disease (GERD) is a common condition that causes stomach acid to move up through the esophagus and into the mouth.
-Doctors and researchers often find dental erosion in people with GERD and frequent acid reflux.

 Symptoms of a dental abscess include: